fbpx

 Education Through Immersion

 Making this experience as immersive as possible required careful design and development decisions around scale and placement.
 This AR experience allows users to walk across and through the model, versus the model itself moving.
 Allowing users to walk across a digital recreation of the bridge provides users with a sense of not only physical scale, but emotional scale, as someone walks the same path as the protestors.
-Taking advantage of the user’s position within the augmented reality landscape, this experience uses positional triggers to reveal historical photos and relevant information as the user moves across the bridge.
+Taking advantage of the user’s position within the augmented reality landscape, this experience uses positional triggers to reveal historical photos and relevant information about Black history as the user moves across the bridge.

 Experience It Yourself